niazanas8/cf_ai_edge_chat/README.md

 ## Run (deployment only)

-npm install
+-npm install
-npm run deploy
+-npm run deploy

 ## How it works
 ### API routes